Tenants' strike of 1907: Argentina at the beginning of the 20th century

-Between 1895 and 1905, the vegetative growth of the City of Buenos Aires reached 52.5% and total migration 65.5%, a percentage of which 51.8% belonged to non-natives.
-For 1900, it was calculated that the migratory balance was about 50,485 people and in 1907 the figure practically doubled, reaching 119,861 people.
+Between 1895 and 1905, the vegetative growth of the City of Buenos Aires reached 52.5%, and total migration was 65.5%, 51.8% of which belonged to non-natives.
+For 1900, it was calculated that the migratory balance was about 50,485 people, and, in 1907, the figure practically doubled, reaching 119,861 people.

-The city became an important center of attraction for the newly arrived immigrants who settled as tenants or laborers in the rural environment or, alternatively, settled in the capital to participate in the economic life of the city.
-After In 1890, the growth of the population aggravated the housing problem for the popular sectors.
-Buenos Aires spread to the periphery, forming new neighborhoods, but most of them settled in tenement houses, which proliferated throughout the city.
+The city attracted newly arrived immigrants who settled as tenants or laborers in the rural environment or, alternatively, settled in the capital to participate in the economic life of the city.
+After In 1890, the growth of the population aggravated the housing problem in popular sectors of the city.
+Buenos Aires spread to the periphery, forming new neighborhoods, but most of them settled in tenement houses, which proliferated.

-The tenements were transformed into the most usual and characteristic workers accommodation.
+The tenements became the most common workers' accommodation.
 In 1904, the Municipal Census indicated that there were 11.5 people per house in the Federal Capital, almost all of them on one floor.
-The statistics reported that of the 950,891 inhabitants of the city, 138,188 lived in the 43,873 rooms that made up the 2,462 Buenos Aires tenancy houses.
+Furthermore, of the 950,891 inhabitants of the city, 138,188 lived in the 43,873 rooms that made up the 2,462 Buenos Aires tenancy houses.
 That is, more than 10% of the population lived in tenements.

-From 1905, rents maintained an upward trend and by 1907 the price of a room was triple that of 1870.
+From 1905, rents maintained an upward trend, and, by 1907, the price of a room was triple that of 1870.
 "The costs of humble rooms were eight times higher than in Paris and London."

 Living conditions in the tenements

-In 1900 the conventillos used to have a cement patio, bathrooms and some showers.
+In 1900 the Conventillos used to have a cement patio, bathrooms and some showers.
 Between 20 and 70 people had a single latrine to attend to their needs and "the ammonia fumes that escape inside make those who enter them experience discomfort and tears."
 The rooms were small in size, with little ventilation or windowless, where up to 10 people lived.

 The room in a central house cost around 20 pesos at least and could go up from 5 to 7 pesos more with a window facing the street, constituting a substantial part of the workers' budget.

 In 1890, the tenants organized a commission for the first time to take action against the landlords.
 The movement failed but resurfaced three years later from the attempt to form a "League Against Rentals", although general indifference ended up dissolving it.
 In any case, the almost constant rise in rents generated, in 1905, the unusual joint proposal of anarchists, socialists and trade unionists who wrote a manifesto to propose the formation of a league against the high cost of living, although it did not materialize.

 From then on, and through the action of subcommittees, propaganda and conferences, the preaching against the almost continuous rise in rents and tax charges that decimated the wages of the workers was intensified.